Laverda 200 Bicilindrico: History

 Laverda manufactured lightweight singles during the 1950s, their 75/100 cc model being one of the most commercially successful Italian motorcycles of the times with 38,000 sold.
-At the end of the 1950s legislation was introduced in Italy to prohibit motorcycles under 150 cc on motorway and Laverda started to loose ground to Gilera and Morini.
+At the end of the 1950s legislation was introduced in Italy to prohibit motorcycles under 150 cc on motorways and Laverda started to lose ground to Gilera and Morini.
 In response, Laverda designed a scooter and the 200 twin.

 Francesco Laverda had an admiration with Triumph motorcycles.
 This was reflected in the twin cylinder design, single downtube front part of the frame and rear bodywork reminiscent of Triumph's 'bathtub' 3TA and 5TA models.
 Most European motorcycles has the gearchange on the right, but with a view to the American market the gearchange was placed in the left on the Bicilindrico.

 Intended as 'everyday' transport, the twin was first shown at the 1961 Milan Motorcycle Show and production started in 1962.
 The machine was available finished in light green, sky blue or orange.

 A prototype of a sports version was produced in 1964 but this was never put into production.
 It was fitted with an all tubular frame and twin carburettors.
 It produced 15 bhp and was claimed to be capable of 140 kph.

 Production continued until 1976 and several variants were produced, including one for the Italian Municipal Police.